scottishgovernment/tradingnation.mygov.scot/pages/country-profiles/usa.md

 ### British-American Business Council
-The British-American Business Council[title](https://www.example.com) is a large network of businesses based throughout the USA and the UK.
+The [British-American Business Council](http://www.babc.org/) is a large network of businesses based throughout the USA and the UK.
 It gives members advice and introductions in America.

-You can find more help with exporting[title](https://www.example.com).
+You can find more [help with exporting](https://tradingnation.mygov.scot/help-for-businesses/).

-You can also find more information on exporting to the USA in A Trading Nation[title](https://www.example.com).
+You can also find more information on exporting to the Netherlands in [A Trading Nation](https://www.example.com).